Linkriver/Chainlink-Node-Docker-Deployment/README.md

 echo "DATABASE_URL=postgresql://$USERNAME:$PASSWORD@$SERVER:$PORT/$DATABASE
 DATABASE_TIMEOUT=0" >> ~/.chainlink-kovan/.env
 ```
-You need to change the credentials of your Postgres access.
+You need to change the credentials of your PostgreSQL access.
 Have a look at the official Chainlink documentation:
 https://docs.chain.link/docs/connecting-to-a-remote-database
 ## TLS certificate for https scheme
 Create a hidden directory for your certificates: